 We keep talking about increasing traffic to our website, but two important factors which we often fail to consider are user engagement and user behaviour.

-In this post-Panda world, factors such as these matter substantially.
+These factors matter a lot and something you should always pay attention to.
 When a site gets 10,000 hits a day, but all visitors leave the site after visiting only one page, it is not likely a quality site.

 The bounce rate is the best way to analyze the activity of your blog’s visitors.
 It refers to the percentage of visits during which a visitor lands on your blog post and leaves that page without visiting any other page on your site.
 There are visitors who bounce soon after landing on your blog post.
 It is up to you how you welcome visitors to your blog and attract visitor’s to other blog’s pages as well.